bish-al/flashmessage/README.md

     ```html
       <x-flashmessagecomponent-flash />
     ```
-    This should display a flash message on your browser with correct background colour.
+    This should display a flash message on your browser with correct background colour as required.

     ![Screenshot](success.png)
     ![Screenshot](warning.png)